kai-rin/painless-sd-lora-lycoris-classifier/README.md

 .\lora_lyco_classifier.py
 ```

-Upon running the script, the files are moved to 'Lora' and 'LyCORIS' directories and a log file called 'lora_lyco_classifier.log' is created.
+Upon running the script, the files are moved to 'Lora' and 'LyCORIS' directories.

 # Lora Lyco 分類器